Audio and Video Recording of Lectures and Class Sessions

 - Students must be given the option to opt out of recorded classes without penalty.
 In general, this can be done with minimal disruption by designating an area of the class that will not be visible on a video-recording, and by providing students who do not wish for their voice to be recorded an alternative means of participating and asking questions (e.g. by email, during office hours, or through a written note passed to a teaching assistant).
 Students who wish to remain anonymous in a recorded lecture must not be penalized for this choice – if, for example, participation is a required component of the course, students must be given another option to earn participation credit that will not be recorded.

 - Some faculty feel most comfortable preceding any recording with a circulated consent form.
 This form should outline the purpose of the recording, its potential uses, and students’ options for opting out.
-Please contact CTSI for a sample consent form.
-CTSI staff can assist you in modifying it as appropriate for your own context.
+Please Sample Statements for Your Course Syllabi.

 Sample Statements for Course Outlines

 The FIPPA office has developed language for course instructors to use in course syllabi.
 This language is intended to accomplish two objectives: